CanaanShaw/CanaanShaw/README.md

 ## Introduction
-I built this site mostly for keeping some notes from my major.
+I built this site mostly for keeping some notes from my major.<br>
-And for someone who's important to me.
+And for someone who's important to me.<br>
 Maybe I'll update some contents including...

 ```markdown